namelivia/pre-commit-hooks/README.md

 ```

 <b>Arguments:</b>
- - `---critical` : If present the commit will be blocked when the pattern is found.
+ - `--critical` : If present the commit will be blocked when the pattern is found.
- - `---message` : The message that will be displayed when the pattern is found.
+ - `--message` : The message that will be displayed when the pattern is found.
- - `---pattern` : The pattern to be looking for, expressed in a [regular expression](https://docs.python.org/3/howto/regex.html) form.
+ - `--pattern` : The pattern to be looking for, expressed in a [regular expression](https://docs.python.org/3/howto/regex.html) form.